 Gout is a form of inflammatory arthritis that results from an excess of uric acid in the blood.
 Among people with gout, 90% have kidneys that don’t adequately remove uric acid from their urine, while 10% have high uric acid levels because they produce too much uric acid.

 Uric acid is a chemical that is created in the body when it digests and breaks down proteins.
 Among the breakdown products of protein are compounds called purines, and these, in turn, get broken down to uric acid.

-Other joints that may be affected include the ankle, foot or knees, and in severe cases, the wrists, elbows and fingers.
-Uric acid can also crystallize as kidney stones and can damage the kidneys.
+The key symptom is painful attacks in the joints – often, appearing first in the big toe.
+Other joints that may be affected include the ankle, foot, knees and, in severe cases, the wrists, elbows and fingers.
+People with gout may also experience kidney stones and damage to their kidneys.

 Gout is caused by an elevated amount of uric acid, either because a person’s kidneys do not adequately remove uric acid from their body, or because their body simply makes too much of it.
 The overabundant uric acid can then crystallize in the joints, causing inflammation and pain.
 A condition known as pseudogout has similar symptoms but is caused by a very different type of crystals.
 In both conditions, white blood cells surround the crystals, which leads to inflammation.

 In pseudogout, the associated crystals are formed from calcium pyrophosphate dihydrate, rather than from uric acid, as in gout.
 The inflammation looks similar in a joint with pseudogout as in gout.
 However, there are some differences regarding which joints are commonly affected.
 For example, the big toe, very common in gout, is not so common with pseudogout.
 The treatment of a flare of gout and pseudogout are treated similarly, but the prevention regimens are very different, since the crystals that cause the problems are different.